 When traveling by car, you’ll need to pay for parking.
 There are plenty of terminals accepting bank cards.
-The rates vary from SEK 5 to SEK 50 per hour depending on a district and time of the day.
-Free parking is allowed in the suburbs Liljeholmen and Solna.
+The rates vary from SEK 5 to SEK 50 per hour depending on the district and time of the day.
+Free parking is allowed in the suburbs of Liljeholmen and Solna.

 Rent a bike

 Stockholm has a perfect infrastructure for bikes.
 There are many rental services, including quite innovative ones.
 For example, an EU-bike user needs to download the app, turn on Bluetooth and scan a QR-code on the back wheel lock to unlock the bike and start riding.
 After a ride is over, a user must lock the bike by pushing the lever in.

 Rental services require deposits (around SEK 40).
 Fees are often charged on an hourly basis, starting at SEK 5 per hour.

 Sorry, cash addicts!
 Many stores and cafes in Stockholm do not handle cash at all.
 To avoid misunderstandings, businesses display stickers or posters about being cash-free.

 However, you can always pay with a bank card.
 Even street vendors mostly offer this opportunity.

 When paying in a big store or a supermarket, chances are the cashier won’t ask you about the preferred payment method and will expect you to put your card or device next to the POS terminal.